-The plan has four strategic priorities:
+The plan has three strategic priorities:

-- Provision of high-quality curriculum, assessment and standards
+- Curriculum, assessment and standards

-- Communication, collaboration and partnerships.
+- Communication, engagement and partnerships.

 The Authority will seek regular feedback on its performance against the strategic plan and use the information to improve its approaches, policies and procedures.

 To provide quality curriculum, assessment and standards of achievement for all students studying the Western Australian curriculum so that they become confident, creative individuals, successful lifelong learners and active, informed members of the community.